LAST UPDATED: October 31, 2019

 PUBLISHED ON October 31, 2019

-A heat gun is a multi-purpose tool that professionals, homeowners, and hobbyists use for a wide variety of jobs.
-You can strip paint, remove old wallpaper, bend pipes, or light your charcoal grill with a handy heat gun.
+A heat gun is a multi-purpose tool that professionals, homeowners, and hobbyists use for a variety of tasks.
+You can strip paint, remove old wallpaper, bend pipes, or light a charcoal grill with one.
 Craft people use heat guns when working with vinyl, plastic, and leather.
 Other uses include removing rusty bolts and screws, solder-sealing wire connections, thawing frozen pipes, shrink wrapping, and softening adhesives.
 You can even use a heat gun to dry out a wet cell phone.
-Check out the top three heat guns on the market in the buying guide below.
+Check out the top heat guns in our buying guide below.

 Why Trust Us